jwmurraycmu/microsoft-365-docs/microsoft-365/managed-desktop/service-description/DeviceRegistration.md

 Whether you're working with completely new devices or re-using existing ones, to register them with Microsoft Managed Desktop, you'll need to prepare a comma-delimited (CSV) file.
 This file should include the following information for each device:

->Note: This format is for self-service only.
-Partners have a different format documented [Somewhere else LINK].
+>[!NOTE]
+>You should use this format only if you are registering the devices yourself.
+If you're working with a Partner, see [Somewhere else LINK].

 [//]: # (I see a mention in the Word outline of this CSV file being different depending on the "actor"--can you clarify?)
 [//]: # (Pretty different - the fields for Manufacturer, Model, and Serial have to be EXACT matches, and Hardware Hash is not required at all.)

 These values are used for display purposes, and don't need to match properties from the device exactly.
+For example, it doesn't matter if you list a device model as "Surface" or "Surface Laptop."

 - Device manufacturer (example: Microsoft)
 - Device model (example: Surface Laptop)
 - Device serial number

-The Hardware hash must be an exact match.
 - Hardware hash

+>[!NOTE]
+>Unlike the other values, the hardware hash must be an exact match.

-To obtain the hardware hash you can ask for help from your OEM or Partner, or follow these steps for each device:
+To obtain the hardware hash, ask for help from your OEM or Partner, or follow these steps for each device:

-1. Open an admin PowerShell window
+1. Start a PowerShell prompt with administrator privileges.
-2. Install-Script -Name Get-WindowsAutoPilotInfo
+2. Run `Install-Script -Name Get-WindowsAutoPilotInfo` 3.Run `Set-ExecutionPolicy -ExecutionPolicy Unrestricted`
-3. Set-ExecutionPolicy -ExecutionPolicy Unrestricted
-4. .\Get-WindowsAutoPilotInfo -OutputFile <path>\hardwarehash.csv
+4. Run `.\Get-WindowsAutoPilotInfo -OutputFile <path>\hardwarehash.csv`

-These steps can also be done on a brand new device before going through OOBE for the first time by following these steps:

-1. On a different device, insert a USB drive
-2. Launch an admin PowerShell window
-3. Save-Script -Name Get-WindowsAutoPilotInfo -Path <pathToUsb>
-4. Turn on the target device, and do not progress OOBE.
-    >Failure to do so will result in needing to reset or reimage the device.
-5. Insert the USB
-6. Hit Shift+F10
-7. type powershell
-8. cd <pathToUsb>
-9. Set-ExecutionPolicy -ExecutionPolicy Unrestricted
-10. .\Get-WindowsAutoPilotInfo -OutputFile <path>\hardwarehash.csv
-11. shutdown -s -t 0

->Do not power on the target device again until Registration is complete.
+{and then copy the hardware hash values out of this output .csv into the main one that also has the devices names and stuff, or what?}

 >[!NOTE]
 >For your convenience, you can download a template for this CSV file from {deeplink into product}.